rmccrear/level-4-course-content/week-1/day-2/demo.md

 ### Step 1: Set Up Routes for Different HTTP Methods

-- Follow the steps in yesterdays setup to build a new Express app.
+- Follow the steps in yesterday's setup to build a new Express app.

 ```js
 // index.js